-The goal here is to identify the right stakeholders and build as comprehensive a list as you can so you can.
+The goal here is to identify the right stakeholders and build as comprehensive a list as you can.

 BAs use “strategic prospecting” to figure out who fits where in the project puzzle.
 They assess and analyze the power, role, knowledge and expertise of the stakeholders to determine how they can best contribute to the success of a project.